Statistical Inference for Maximin Effects: Identifying Stable Associations across Multiple Studies: Simulation Results

-We show that the normality CI in \eqref{eq: normality CI} suffers from under-coverage in the presence of non-regularity and instability.
-We generate ten simulation settings, where (I-1) to (I-6) correspond to settings with both non-regularity and instability, (I-7) to (I-9) correspond to the non-regularity settings, and (I-10) corresponds to an easier setting without non-regularity and instability.
+We show that the normality CI in \eqref{eq: normality CI} undercovers in the presence of non-regularity and instability.
+We generate 11 simulation settings with $L=4$ and $p=500$.
+Particularly, the setting (I-0) corresponds to $b^{(1)}=\cdots=b^{(L)}$, the settings (I-1) to (I-6) correspond to instability settings with $b^{(1)}\approx \cdots \approx b^{(L)}$, the settings (I-7) to (I-9) correspond to the non-regularity settings, and (I-10) corresponds to an easier setting without non-regularity and instability.
 The detailed settings are reported in Section \ref{sec: I settings} in the supplement.

-We focus on inference for the maximin effect without the ridge penalty.
-In Table \ref{tab: i-settings result}, except for (I-10), the empirical coverages of the normality CI in \eqref{eq: normality CI} are between 70\% and 85\%.
+We focus on the maximin effect without the ridge penalty.
+In Table \ref{tab: i-settings result}, except for (I-0) and (I-10), the empirical coverages of the normality CI in \eqref{eq: normality CI} are between 70\% and 85\%.
 Our proposed CI achieves the desired coverage at the expense of a wider interval.
 The ratio of the average length of our proposed CI to the normality CI is between 1.35 and 2.02.
+The instability measures $\mathbb{I}(\delta)$ are large for the instability settings (I-0) to (I-6) but small for the remaining stable settings.
+(I-0) is special in the sense that the instability of identifying $\gamma^*$ does not create a bias for estimating the maximin effect, that is, any convex combination of unbiased estimators of $\{b^{(l)}\}_{1\leq l\leq L}$ will be unbiased.
+This explains why the normality CI works under (I-0).

 To further investigate the under-coverage of the normality CI, we plot in Figure \ref{fig: hist oracle} the histogram of $\widehat{\xnew^{\intercal}\bp}$ and $\widehat{\gamma}$ in \eqref{eq: point estimator} over 500 simulations.
 The leftmost panel of Figure \ref{fig: hist oracle} corresponds to the setting (I-1) with non-regularity and instability.
 Due to the instability, the histogram of the weight estimates has some concentrations near both 0 and 1, which results in the bias component of $\widehat{\xnew^{\intercal}\bp}$ being comparable to its standard error.
 Consequently, the empirical coverage of the corresponding normality CI is only 70\%.
 The middle panel of Figure \ref{fig: hist oracle} corresponds to the setting (I-8) with non-regularity, where the weight for the first group is left-censored at zero.
 This censoring at zero leads to the bias of $\widehat{\xnew^{\intercal}\bp}$ being comparable to its standard error and under-coverage of the normality CI.
 The rightmost panel corresponds to the favorable setting (I-10) without non-regularity and instability.
 The weight distributions and the maximin effect estimator are nearly normal, and the corresponding normality CI in \eqref{eq: normality CI} achieves the 95\% coverage level.